 Section 2.
 Executive Committee

+a.
 Composition.
 The Executive Committee shall consist of the officers of the Society.

 Section 3.
 Standing Committees